Vitamin B’s Role in Hair Growth

 Vitamin B7, also known as biotin, may be one of the best-known nutrients in skin and hair care.
 And for good reason!
 In addition to its role in numerous processes related to the metabolism of fatty acids, it’s also necessary for tissue repair due to its role in cell signaling.

-Those with a biotin deficiency tend to experience mild hair loss as well as weak nails and patchy skin which is why it’s often included in supplements meant to target hair, skin and nails.
+Those with a biotin deficiency tend to experience mild hair loss as well as weak nails and patchy skin, which is why it’s often included in supplements meant to target hair, skin, and nail issues.

-While naturally produced in the gut, you can get your biotin from a number of different food sources, including seeds, nuts, mushrooms, and certain vegetables such as sweet potatoes, broccoli and avocados.
+While naturally produced in the gut, you can get your biotin from several different food sources, including seeds, nuts, mushrooms, and certain vegetables, such as sweet potatoes, broccoli, and avocados.

 We feature biotin in our Multi-Vitamin Healthy Hair Shampoo, which gently cleanses the scalp without stripping the hair strands.
 This deeply nourishing, reparative shampoo is fortified with vegan keratin, biotin, B5, vitamin E, and other hair and scalp beneficial vitamins for softer, healthier hair.